hyosung11/Launch-School/Courses/journal.md

 10:58 I took a needed break and now am ready for a study session with Michael.

 12:31 After the study session with Michael where we reviewed Lesson 3 Quiz 1 and then looked at some Anki cards and one that I needed to edit to make the relationship more clear.

+12:46 I decided to click through to JS129 and then circle back and finish JS120 Lesson 5 with the different programs.

+14:11 Did my first The Quick and the Dead training session with snatches and it felt good, so short and sweet.
+Now, I'm trying to figure out how much to dig into the programs in Lesson 5, or skip forward to JS129, but I have some reluctance to not doing the programs in Lesson 5.
+So there's my answer.